 The drive was twenty hours.
 Long straight stretches of bitumen and heat-hazed horizons, interspersed with the occasional dirt road and the odd truck stop.
 At the end I’d begin my fieldwork.
 Partly to stay awake, and partly to stave off my sense of dread (what the hell does ethnography even mean?
 What do I do when I stuff up?
 What if I’m not emotionally tough enough?
 What if I end up hating my research participants?
-Is it too late to bail?
-Why didn’t I study something like the effects of beach towel symbols on the taste of mojitos instead?), I started to listen to an audiobook a friend had recommended.
+Is it too late to bail? ), I started to listen to an audiobook a friend had recommended.

 Lately, I’ve been thinking about stories within stories.